 - Additional features

-Side note: To get the most out of this article, you should first sign up for trials for both SEMrush and Ahrefs.
+Side note: To get the most out of this article, you should first sign up for free trials for both Semrush and Ahrefs.
 You can find the links below.
-Just note that Ahrefs is currently not offering a free trial.
-You can get a full week access to any of their plans by paying $7.
-Odd choice, but that’s the model the company is currently following.
+Just note that Ahrefs doesn’t offer a free trial to any of its paid plans, but it does offer free access to Ahrefs Webmasters Tools (AWT).
+With AWT, you get basic site audit, keyword research, and backlink analysis features.

 Table of Contents